eidge/eidge.github.io/about.md

 permalink: /about/
 ---

-Full-stack developer from Monday to Friday at [Nourish Care](http://nourishcare.co.uk).
+Head of Software from Monday to Friday at [Nourish Care](http://nourishcare.co.uk).

-Full-stack developer on rainy Saturdays and Sundays at [IntoCross](http://intocross.com).
+Pet-project programmer on most nights, rainy Saturdays and Sundays.

 Paragliding pilot the rest of the time.